Chucklemunch/Muse/README.md

 ### TODOs
 - Connect basic-pitch model between .ts frontend and FastAPI backend (DONE)
 - Add access to magenta models and ability to load different model based on checkpoint (DONE)
-- **Convert output from basic-pitch to NoteSequence that can be fed into magenta model: Need to transpose out of range notes**
+- Convert output from basic-pitch to NoteSequence that can be fed into magenta model: Need to transpose out of range notes (DONE)
-- Make magenta model output next notes and play through speaker: might want to upload sounds patches so it's not just a beep
+- **Make magenta model output next notes and play through speaker**
 - Set up microphone connection and a count-in before the recording starts
 - Add time signature feature that changes how MIDI gets processed
 - Add tempo control and a metronome of sorts